Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "...Fuck it, yeah.
 I like that."

 "Exactly!
 They’re *made* for this.
-Big tough survival experts, crazy strong and trail-hardened…"
+Big tough survival experts, crazy strong and trail-hardened..."

 "Only real problem would be how much food we’d need to pack, but they’d be pretty good at hunting their own I bet."